SimonSchroeder/QMake2Fastbuild/README.md

 ### Compilers
 * Visual Studio 2013
-* Visual Studio 2019 (has problems with distributed build)
+* Visual Studio 2019

 FASTBuild has corresponding files for other versions of Visual Studio in their set-up.
 These have not been tested and need slight adaptations.
-Our adaption of VS2013.bff can be used as a guide.
+Our adaption of VS2013.bff or VS2019.bff can be used as a guide.
 FASTBuild also has *.bff files for GCC and clang.

 ### Windows SDKs
 * Windows 8.1 SDK
 * Windows 10 SDK

-The *.bff files in this repository are set-up to automatically select the Windows 8.1 SDK for Visual Studio 2013.
-The Windows 10 SDK bff file is already included, but has not been adapted nor been tested.
+The *.bff files in this repository are set-up to automatically select the Windows 8.1 SDK for Visual Studio 2013 and the Windows 10 SDK for Visual Studio 2019.

 ### Qt Versions
 * Qt 5.9.1